techidaily/site-activate-lock/source/_posts/easy-tutorial-for-activating-icloud-from-apple-iphone-15-pro-max-safe-and-legal-by-drfone-ios.md

 Your iPhone will begin with practically no activation lock.
 You can access and utilize the phone now.
 But remember that you can't utilize your new Apple ID's phone call, data, and iCloud after that.

-## Part 2: FAQs about iCloud activation lock

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S3Th6oa_isA?si=TTQ013BB9beUM4x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: FAQs about iCloud activation lock

 ### 1\.
 Why should I bypass the iCloud activation lock?